My kitchen was featured in BHG’s Small Space Decorating Magazine, Winter 2018

 You can click through the thumbnail photos below to see kitchen sources.

-We have the set of two round black drawer hardware on most of the drawers, a different shape of black pulls on the top four smaller drawers near the stove, two long black pulls which double as towel rods on the dishwasher and trash drawers), square glass knobs with black brackets on the cabinet doors, and two slim brass edge pulls on the pantry cabinets.
+We have the set of two round black drawer knobs on most of the drawers, a different shape of black pulls on the top four smaller drawers near the stove, two long black pulls which double as towel rods on the dishwasher and trash drawers), square glass knobs with black brackets on the cabinet doors, and two slim brass edge pulls on the pantry cabinets.

 Now before you go, let’s take a look back at a few before and afters.
 I’ll do a Before & After post, too, but check these out: